GwenBritton/Linux-The_File_System/.guides/content/Moving-files-104c.md

 ## Simplifying things

-We realized that our current web project directory structure is to complex for just a simple static website.
+We realized that our current web project directory structure is too complex for just a simple static website.

 We might need to move the `css/styles.css` file to the `~/workspace` directory.